 Perhaps the most useful point a mediator can drive home during a preparatory conference call is to continuously stress the concept that the final outcome rests with the parties themselves.
 Though the mediation professional will work hard to unearth important considerations, suggest solutions and bring the parties closer to agreement, each side retains the freedom to abandon the process at any time.

 With the aid of some simple, pre-mediation preparation, much of the fear engendered by moving outside of traditional litigation can be eradicated, paving the way for a truly productive discussion.
-Whether your client’s dispute involves a marine terminal dispute, an airport development, issues related to a construction project of any kind or any other sort of controversy, large or small, chances are strong that a skilled mediator can help bridge the gap and facilitate an effective, lasting resolution.
+Whether your client’s dispute is factually or legally complex, involves multiple parties, or is a relatively small matter that seems to be stalled in the resolution process, chances are strong that a skilled mediator can help bridge the gap and facilitate an effective, lasting resolution.

 * all fields are required